 This is one of Toowoomba's largest parks and is very popular with bush walkers / runners and is a 'Mecca' for mountain bikers.
 It is also part of the National Bridle Trail network providing horse riding opportunities on some trails.
 With spectacular views down the Great Dividing Range this park has high scenic amenity.

-The Toowomba Mountain Bike Club (TMBC) (opens in new window) maintains and develops mountain bike tracks throughout this park.
+The Toowoomba Mountain Bike Club (TMBC) (opens in new window) maintains and develops mountain bike tracks throughout this park.
 More information about these trails can be located on the TMBC website or from the 'read more' below.

 Provided courtesy of Toowoomba Mountain Bike Club (TMBC).